digikin/swarm-tick-stack-demo/README.md

 20qmlfbfzl33        portainer_agent.qgngrj1wdxru4xdlpj4zsvwmx   portainer/agent:latest   swarm1              Running             Running 2 hours ago
 ```
 ## Quorum
-To make this cluster slightly more fault [tolerant](https://docs.docker.com/engine/swarm/admin_guide/) lets add another manager and another worker to the cluster.
+To make this cluster more fault [tolerant](https://docs.docker.com/engine/swarm/admin_guide/) lets add two more managers to the cluster.
 To achieve quorum its best to have an odd number of managers.
 You can bring up your original join token with:
 If you run `docker info` with an even number of managers you will get a warning.
 ```s